justinfchin/helios/1.HEA/README.md

 In other words, the sequence length for symbols with the same probability might be larger than others.

-- If p(A) > p(B), We prove by contradiction.
-Assume the resultant sequence for A is longer than the sequence of B.

-According to the Huffman Encoding algorithm, n symbols produce (n - 1) nodes when merging.

- * Procedure to prove:

- Start by Induction on the number of symbols:

- Base Case: when n is 2, trivial

- Induction Hypothesis: Assume it works for a tree R which is optimal for (n-1) symbols

- Induction Step: Adding symbols x and y to the tree R and removing z, we get tree T (reconstruct tree with new symbols) (btw z = x + y).
-Now a and b can take any form, any pair of symbols in T

-		Case 1:

-		Case 2:

-		Case 3:

 - If p(A) > p(B), we will induct on the number of symbols for the Huffman Encoding tree.
 We take into consideration that the Huffman Algorithm is a greedy algorithm and it guarantees an optimal tree.